What is posting?

 - to guarantee that these rights and working conditions are protected throughout the EU

-- to avoid "social dumping" where foreign service providers can undercut local service providers because their labour standards are lower.
+- to ensure a level-playing field and avoid "social dumping" where foreign service providers can undercut local service providers because their labour standards are lower.

-These rules establish that, even though workers posted to another Member State are still employed by the sending company and therefore subject to the law of that Member State, they are entitled by law to a set of core rights in force in the host Member State.
+These rules establish that, even though workers posted to another Member State are still employed by the sending company and subject to the law of that Member State, they are entitled to a set of core rights in force in the host Member State.

 This set of rights consists of: